ApplicationFlight/FlightSimulatorApp/README.md

 Before starting using our app, there are a few steps you need to follow:
 1. Download the Flight Gear for your OS, at: https://www.flightgear.org/download/.
     We reccomend version 2020.3.6.
-2. Go into `Settings > Additional Settings`.
+2. Open FG, go into `Settings > Additional Settings`.
 Paste there:
 ```
 --generic=socket,in,10,127.0.0.1,5400,tcp,playback_small
 --fdm=null